jpavelka/IMSE780/md_src/sections/linear_programming/notes.md

 ## Notes and further reading

 The presentation in this section followed very closely to various sections in chapters 3-7 in @classText.
+Many of the proofs in +@sec:lpDuality were adapted from @bertsimas-LPbook.
 Some other topics for the interested reader to follow up on:

 - We briefly mentioned _dual simplex_ and some of its uses in these notes. @classText section 8.1 covers it in more detail.
 - When covering sensitivity analysis (+@sec:sensitivityAnalysis) we only considered changes to a single rhs value. @classText (section 7.2) covers further cases, like analyzing changes in other problem data, or simultaneous changes in multiple rhs values.